mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 This will help future students master the topic.

 * What aspect of computer science do you wish you knew more about?
-Research it and writeup your findings.
+Research it and write-up your findings.

-* The stl and boost libraries have lots of cool features not covered in courses here.
+* The STL and boost libraries have lots of cool features not covered in courses here.
 Pick two or three related topics and write them up in a guide.

 * Templates are becoming more and more important in C++ programming.
 Write a tutorial on how to do template meta programming.
 Similarly, write a tutorial on some of the features in the recent C++ 11 or 14 standards.

-* Pick an entry in the [international obfuscated C code contest](http://ioccc.org) and give a writeup explaining how it works.
+* Pick an entry in the [international obfuscated C code contest](http://ioccc.org) and give a write-up explaining how it works.

 <!--One simple way to format these tutorials is as a "top ten list."
 For example, the project might be "the top ten most useful bash commands."
 Then provide ten commands from bash and show how they work and why they're useful.-->

 #### writing style

-Your writeup must be FUN and ENGAGING.
+Your write-up must be FUN and ENGAGING.
 Informal writing is encouraged.
 Imagine your favorite internet blog post and write like that.

-In particular, don't write long, drawn-out sentences that use sophisticated verbage because no one wants to read that, especially not cs100 students or random programmers on the internet be kind to us oh and use proper punctuation because reading this sentence totally sucks.
+In particular, don't write long, drawn-out sentences that use sophisticated verbiage because no one wants to read that, especially not cs100 students or random programmers on the internet be kind to us oh and use proper punctuation because reading this sentence totally sucks.
 Also, spll chck ur writing and dnt use txt spk b/c I hate tht 5|-|!7.

 I highly recommend you visit UCR's writing center.

-A short, clear writeup is MUCH better than a long wordy writeup.
+A short, clear write-up is MUCH better than a long wordy write-up.

 ### collaboration policy